x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/manage-voice-mail-settings.md

 ---

-# Manage voice mail settings for a user
+# Manage voice mail settings for a user in Exchange Online

 You can view or set the Unified Messaging (UM) and voice mail features and configuration settings for a user that's been enabled for UM and voice mail.
 For example, you can do the following: